singularityhub/sregistry/docs/pages/credentials.md

 ### Secrets
 After you create a user, you will need a way to communicate to the registry, and validate your identity.
-We need to put our credentials in a hidden file called `.sregistry` in our `$HOME` directory.
+This can be done by defining the `SREGISTRY_REGISTRY_BASE`, `SREGISTRY_REGISTRY_USERNAME` and `SREGISTRY_REGISTRY_TOKEN` environment variables.
 Each time we use the client, the secrets is used to encrypt a call and time-specific token that the registry can un-encrypt with the same key, and verify the payload.
 After creating your account in [setup](/sregistry/setup), making yourself a superuser and admin and logging in (remember this part?)

 ```